 Most people are aware of the term separation anxiety.
 It's usually used to talk about children, or occasionally pets.
-Separation anxiety in children is considered a very serious issue, because a child that is unable to be separated from his or her parents becomes more likely to miss out on important psychosocial development opportunities, and could develop further anxiety problems later on in life.
+Separation anxiety in children is considered a grave issue because a child that is unable to be separated from his or her parents becomes more likely to miss out on crucial psychosocial development opportunities, and could develop further anxiety problems later on in life.

 What you may not realize is that adult separation anxiety may also be a serious problem, and psychologists have considered adding it to their diagnostic manual.
 Many adults are prone to these separation anxiety issues and may not even know it, indicating that the problem may be more widespread than it was first believed.

 ASA may be hard to self-diagnose, but you may be suffering from other anxiety issues that contribute to these feelings of anxiousness.
 My anxiety test can help you score your anxiety, compare it to others, and learn more about your separation anxiety.

 Click here to take my anxiety symptom test, which will help you understand your anxiety issues better.